aneeb02/ecom-dashboard/ecommerce-dashboard/README.md

 ✅ **Frontend-Backend connection**: Updated the data fetching hook to use Vite's proxy configuration.

 ✅ **CORS configuration**: Backend properly configured with CORS middleware.

+✅ **State Map Data**: Expanded from 6 states to all 50 US states with comprehensive revenue data.

+✅ **Real-time Updates**: Added automatic data synchronization and manual refresh capability.

 ## Troubleshooting